 \section{Conclusion}

-This paper introduces a novel model, \emph{R$^2$AG}, a RL–based framework that retrieves reasoning paths to guide LLMs in generating discharge instructions merely using pre-admission information.
-By leveraging a medical knowledge graph, \emph{R$^2$AG} enables structured semantic retrieval through reasoning leaps, bridging the information gap in early-stage clinical scenarios.
-To further enhance retrieval quality, we propose \emph{GRO}, a group-based optimization strategy that utilizes relative rewards across multiple paths.
-Experimental results on the MIMIC-IV-Note dataset demonstrate that our method outperforms baseline approaches in both clinical efficacy and natural language generation.
-The case study further validates the effectiveness of our RL-based retrieval, showing that \emph{R$^2$AG} helps LLMs avoid clinical misinterpretation and generate accurate, coherent discharge instructions.
-Our work highlights the potential of RL to improve retrieval-guided clinical note generation under limited information settings.
+This paper introduces \emph{ReinRAG}, a novel RL–based retrieval leveraging reasoning paths to guide LLMs in generating discharge instructions using only pre-admission data.
+By controlling the reasoning granularity through reasoning leaps and utilizing group-normalized rewards via the proposed GRO, \emph{ReinRAG} effectively retrieves high-quality reasoning paths.
+Experimental results on the MIMIC-IV-Note dataset show that \emph{ReinRAG} outperforms baseline approaches in both clinical efficacy and natural language generation.